 - Loss of interest in previously enjoyed activities

-Why consider treatment for psychosis at Belmont Behavioral Hospital in Philadelphia, PA
+Why consider treatment for psychosis at Belmont Behavioral Health System in Philadelphia, PA

 Keep in mind that psychosis is an indicator of a more serious condition.
 The person may do things he or she would not normally do such as harming himself or herself, or other people.
 In other words, it is a dangerous illness that may lead to impulsive, unsafe, and regrettable actions.
 At the same time, psychosis may be a symptom of an immediate or life-threatening illness.